-- D05.17.01.
+D05.17.01.
 Scour protection at culvert or pipe system outlets shall be designed constructed to minimise erosion.
 Generally, erosion protection shall, as a minimum, be designed in accordance with QUDM.
-The design outlet flow velocity for an outlet scour protection shall be the design storm event for the subject culvert or pipe. - D05.17.02.
-The discharge protection shall be subject to the performance standard such that the requirements of the Environment Protection Act with regard to water quality are fulfilled.
+The design outlet flow velocity for an outlet scour protection shall be the design storm event for the subject culvert or pipe.